About the Test

 Can I take the test at home?

 No at-home lipase test is currently available.
 The lipase test requires laboratory analysis of a blood sample drawn by a trained health care professional.

 The total cost of lipase testing may be made up of several components.
 These can include the price of your doctor’s appointment or hospital admission, fees for taking your blood sample, and fees for analyzing your sample.

 If you have medical insurance coverage, your insurance provider will routinely cover many of these costs.
 You will likely still be responsible for certain out-of-pocket expenses such as copayments or deductibles.

-To learn more about the expenses you could incur from this test, you can talk to your doctor or other members of your medical team.
+To learn more about the expenses you could incur from this test, talk to your doctor or other members of your medical team.
 It may also be helpful to discuss expenses with your health insurance company and the billing department of the lab or hospital.

 Taking a Lipase Test